cdjg35/list-aws-service-availability-by-region/README.md

   -h, --help            show this help message and exit -e EXCLUDE_REGION, --exclude-region EXCLUDE_REGION
+                        The region to exclude from the results -E EXCLUDE_SERVICE, --exclude-service EXCLUDE_SERVICE
-                        The region to exclude from the results -n, --no-results      Do not show the final table of results -s SEARCH_REGION, --search-region SEARCH_REGION
+                        The service to exclude from the results -n, --no-results      Do not show the final table of results -s SEARCH_REGION, --search-region SEARCH_REGION
-                        The region to search the results for
+                        The region to search the results for -S SEARCH_SERVICE, --search-service SEARCH_SERVICE
+                        The service to search the results for
 ```

 ## Example output